straszheimjeffrey/The-Kiln/README.md

 ## Usage

-    ;; To start with, you must create some "coal".
-Coals are your base ;; values, the ones not computed from other things in the kiln.
-For a ;; webapp, we'll use the request object.
+To start with, you must create some "coal".
+Coals are your base values, the ones not computed from other things in the kiln.
+For a webapp, we'll use the request object.

     (defcoal request "The request object")

-    ;; Don't worry that it's blank.
+Don't worry that it's blank.
 We'll assign a value later.

-    ;; So, now we can compute stuff from that.
+So now we can compute stuff from that.

     (defclay uri
       "The URI of the request"